 I’ve been trying to find a way to come to terms with my daily grid.
-It’s not such a bad life, but at the same time there are things that need to fit into the course of a day so that there are reasonable levels of enjoyment, health, and free time.
+It’s not such a bad life, but at the same time, reasonable levels of enjoyment, health, and free time should fit in my life.
 I was spending a lot of time in my car driving the 22 congested miles to work.
 If I could take a bus or the metro I could at least read along the way.
-However, I live in East Cobb, an area where there are poor commuting options.
+But, I live in East Cobb, an area where there are poor commuting options.
 This is by design.
-There are also fewer people who demand those options, but I was among those who would prefer to let someone else drive rather than stressing through the crazy drivers and arriving home exhausted and uninterested in heading for the gym.
+There are also fewer people who demand those options, but I prefer to let someone else drive rather than stressing through the crazy drivers and arriving home exhausted and uninterested in heading for the gym.

 I ran through all of the public transportation schedules with a friend, just to make sure that I hadn’t missed something.
-The amount of time it would take meant that there really were no realistic options available.
+There really were no realistic options available.
 I mused that I could ride my bike to the MARTA station in Fulton County faster than I could get to it by car or bus and the idea was hatched.
 That is exactly what I decided to do.
-Beside the many other benefits. if I could incorporate my exercise into my daily commute, I could be sure that I would get it and that would then would free up time for other things.
-Perfect!
+Beside the many other benefits, if I could incorporate my exercise into my daily commute, I could be sure that I would get it and that would free up time for other things.

-Planning was going along nicely.
 A locker room and showers were available at work.
 I bought a second set of toiletries for the locker.
 The fit was tight, but I was able to put a weeks worth of clothes in the locker and drive only once per week to resupply.
 There were bike racks in the parking garage.
 It was a pretty friendly environment for what I wanted to do.
-I also hoped that if I eventually built up to riding the entire commute on my bike rather than taking MARTA half the distance that

 I found a commuter van while healing, but I had to choose whether to use the van exclusively for an entire month at a time.
 May was the month this year.
 The first was on a Friday.
 I started in May for the weather.
 I decided to dispense with the build up of stamina on the bicycle this time, partly because of the commuter policy, and partly so that I would have a greater chance of getting at least a few bicycle commutes accomplished before the foot pain returned.